 The Dundas Valley Conservation Area is truly a picturesque region that is blessed with lush green forests, streams and variety of birds and animals.
 Declared as a World Biosphere Reserve by UNESCO, it comes under the purview of Hamilton Conservation Authority.

 Panoramic views and a scenic locale make Spencer Gorge/Webster's Fall Conservation Area the awe-inspiring destination that it is.
 The natural bounty beckons to tourists from all over, dazzling with its waterfalls and entertaining with its hiking opportunities.
 Tour the lush landscape to discover the wonders of Dundas Peak, Tew Falls, or either of the titular locations.
-Be sure to bring your camera and pack a picnic for the best that the Spencer Gorge/Webster's Fall Conservation Area has to offer.

 Hamilton is situated on the Niagara Escarpment, meaning an abundance of waterfalls and spectacular natural features.
 Also known as Horseshoe Falls for its distinctive shape, this cascading attraction is found within the Devil's Punchbowl Conservation Area, falling a total of 37-meters (121.4 feet).
 The scenic site also offers lovely views of the entire Hamilton region.
 It has been used as a backdrop for several movies and television series, as well as countless family photos!
 Stop by for your very own and a breath of fresh air.